 The following Corporate Crime guidance note Produced in partnership with 18 Red Lion Court provides comprehensive and up to date legal information covering:

-If aperson drives acar carelessly or without consideration for other road users they may be guilty of careless and inconsiderate driving under the Road Traffic Act 1988, s 3 (RTA 1988).
+If a person drives a car carelessly on a road or public place, or without consideration for other users of the road or place they may be guilty of careless and inconsiderate driving under the Road Traffic Act 1988, s 3 (RTA 1988).

 a mechanically propelled vehicle